karlamejia/Projects/Scraping Google Trends Site/Examples.md

-# Example 1
+## Example 1
-You can use `getRelatedQueries` to get top related queries for one search term.
+You can use `getRelatedQueries` to get a list of the top related queries for one search term.

 __Code:__
 ```python